-South Korea has transformed from an agricultural country to a highly industrialised one over the past 60 years and is now recognized as the largest semiconductor producer in the world.
-The economy’s leading industries are electronics, automobile production, shipbuilding, textile, and steel.
+South Korea has transformed from an agricultural country to a highly industrialized one over the past 60 years and is now recognized as the largest semiconductor producer in the world.
+To foster growth, the country emphasized technology development and innovation.

 Survey and Rankings

 South Korea received a score of 84.0 in the World Bank’s Ease of Doing Business 2020 report, securing 5th place out of 190 countries, behind Denmark, Hong Kong, Singapore, and New Zealand.

 While the World Economic Forum’s Global Competitiveness Index (GCI) rankings have been paused, the South Korean economy ranked first in its ICT adoption list of the 2020 special edition of the Global Competitiveness Report.